dimkarasav/pfPatatrackValidation/ProducerTest/README_pfpatatrackvalidation.md

 	To run the configuration do either cmsRun or submit the jobs to crab (suggested option for large input samples)

+	This gives you one (or many in case of job splitting) output.root file containing all the collections saved above for the processed events.

 	b) Produce ntuples with pfTreeProducer

+	Producer is located at pfpatatrackvalidation/ProducerTest/plugins/pfTreeProducer.cc

 	The configuration for the producer is :

-	pfanalyzerCandidate_cfg.py to run locally via cmsRun
+	pfpatatrackvalidation/ProducerTest/test/pfanalyzerCandidate_cfg.py to run locally via cmsRun
-	pfanalyzerOnCrab_cfg.py + crab_test.py   to send the jobs to crab
+	pfpatatrackvalidation/ProducerTest/test/pfanalyzerOnCrab_cfg.py + crab_test.py   to send the jobs to crab

 	The inputs here are the outputs of step (1a) and can be given either directly on "pfanalyzerCandidate_cfg.py"  to run locally or via a .txt on crab_test.py to run on crab.